Cooperman Barnabas Medical Center: History

-In 1865, a dedicated group of women known as the Ladies Society of Saint Barnabas House established The Hospital of Saint Barnabas in a private home.
+In 1865, a group of women known as the Ladies Society of Saint Barnabas House established The Hospital of Saint Barnabas in a private home.
 Eliza Titus who was the first patient gave her small estate to help in creating the first hospital on McWhorter Street in Newark.
 On February 18, 1867, The Hospital of Saint Barnabas became the first incorporated hospital in New Jersey by the act of New Jersey Legislature.
 The hospital was later moved to a larger site on High Street in Newark in 1869.
 The hospital was called Saint Barnabas Hospital and had been expanding services for many decades.

 Between 1950 and 1955 there was discussion of relocating the hospital outside of Newark.
 Finally, the decision was made to move to Livingston.
 The new site was purchased in 1956 and the hospital was renamed to Saint Barnabas Medical Center in the same year.
 The new hospital at the current location was opened on November 29, 1964.
 Since that day, Saint Barnabas Medical Center has been expanding with opening of new departments and units.
 In 1982, the Board of Trustees voted to form a multi-corporation healthcare system with the Saint Barnabas Corporation as the parent company which was the beginning of Saint Barnabas Health Care System.

 Both Saint Barnabas Medical Center and Saint Barnabas Health Care System continued to grow.
 In 1996, the Federal Trade Commission approved Saint Barnabas Health Care System to form a statewide health system.
 The system included eight acute care hospitals: Saint Barnabas Medical Center; Community Medical Center in Toms River; Irvington General Hospital; Kimball Medical Center in Lakewood; Monmouth Medical Center in Long Branch; Newark Beth Israel Medical Center; Union Hospital; and Wayne General Hospital.
 The system later expanded to include Clara Maass Medical Center in Belleville, West Hudson Hospital in Kearny and Wayne General Hospital.
 However, Wayne General Hospital subsequently changed to affiliate with another organization (Saint Joseph's Healthcare System), Irvington General Hospital was later owned by City of Irvington, and Union Hospital was closed in 2007.
 In 2011, the Saint Barnabas Health Care System was renamed to Barnabas Health.

 In 2015, Barnabas Health and Robert Wood Johnson Health System signed an agreement which outlines the merger between these two health systems.
 Once complete, the transaction will create New Jersey’s largest health care system and one of the largest in the nation.
 On March 30, 2016, the two health systems officially merged and formed RWJBarnabas Health.

-In September 2021, Saint Barnabas Medical Center received a generous gift of $100 million from the Cooperman Family Foundation.
+In September 2021, Saint Barnabas Medical Center received a gift of $100 million from the Cooperman Family Foundation.
 The hospital was renamed Cooperman Barnabas Medical Center in honor of the family’s gift.
-The donation was the largest ever given to any hospital in New Jersey and will allow the medical center to continue its ongoing transformation into a world-class healthcare institution that provides the highest quality and most advanced care available anywhere in the New York metropolitan region.
+The donation was the largest ever given to any hospital in New Jersey.